This year’s Blues Bandits & BBQ is setting up to be a fantastic event! Thank you all for choosing to compete.

 Included within each numbered space:

-One (1) tent flooring
+One (1) piece plywood flooring

 One (1) 6-foot table (feel free bring your own tables as well)

 One (1) table covering

 Cooker Load-In is on the north side of the park.
 Public entry is on the south side of the park.
 Upon arrival, competitors will need to drop off their pits and find parking for their vehicles.